 If you have extensive feedback about the course, complaints or anything you want to discuss privately, you can email Info@MennoHenselmans.com.
-Serious matters will be forwarded to me for resolution.
+Important matters will be forwarded to me for resolution.
 Feedback from all sources, including an anonymous survey, will be taken into account in the post-course evaluation to improve future courses.
-We strive to make each course better than the last.
+We strive to make each course better than the last, so we greatly welcome constructive feedback.